 How much do you think Mason spends on energy each year?
 If you guessed about $10 million, you are correct!
-Mason spends $7.8 million and $1.8 million annually on electricity and natural gas, respectively.
-So the more energy we save, the more money we can have to invest in other university services and benefits.
+So the more energy we save, the more money we have to invest in other university services and benefits.

-According to George Mason University’s 2016 greenhouse gas emissions inventory, our buildings produce nearly 50% of our total greenhouse gas emissions.
-Mason worked has with Siemens Building Technologies to complete two Energy Savings Performance Contracts to upgrade its buildings to be more energy and water efficient.
-Highlights of this project include upgrading our heating and air conditioning equipment, replacing existing lighting with more energy efficient lighting and occupancy sensors, installing low-flow water fixtures, and improving our building automation system to match weather and occupancy schedules.
-Each year, Mason saves close to $2 million from these efforts.
+According to George Mason University’s greenhouse gas emissions inventory, our buildings produce 71% of our total greenhouse gas emissions.
+Since 2005, Mason has worked with Siemens Building Technologies to complete two Energy Savings Performance Contracts to upgrade its buildings to be more energy and water efficient.
+Highlights of these projects include upgrading our heating and air conditioning equipment, replacing existing lighting with more energy efficient lighting and occupancy sensors, installing low-flow water fixtures, and improving our building automation system to match weather and occupancy schedules.
+Each year, Mason saves close to $2.5 million from these efforts.

 - Setting your thermostat settings to 70°F in the winter and 78°F in the summer time.
 Heating and cooling needs are a building’s largest energy use.
 Dress appropriately to stay comfortable and ease thermostat use